symfony/symfony-docs/book/page_creation.rst

 .. note::

-   While we'll cover the basics here, an entire chapter is devoted to the topic of :doc:`/book/bundles`.
+   While you'll learn the basics here, an entire cookbook entry is devoted to the organization and best practices of :doc:`bundles</cookbook/bundles/best_practices>`.

 A bundle is simply a structured set of files within a directory that implement a single feature.
 You might create a BlogBundle, a ForumBundle